JavaScript coding guidelines

 Blank lines

-• A blank line should be added after variable declaration, before and after statements, and before 'return'.
+• Use a blank line after variable declarations, around statements, and before return.

 form = footerButton.closest('form'),